spectrum-health-systems/AvatoolWebService/README.md

 </h5>

 # ABOUT THIS REPOSITORY
-[myAvatar™](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar) is a behavioral health EHR developed by [Netsmart](https://www.ntst.com/). myAvatar™ offers a recovery-focused suite of solutions that leverage real-time analytics and clinical decision support to drive value-based care.
+[myAvatar™](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar) is a behavioral health EHR developed by [Netsmart](https://www.ntst.com/) which offers a recovery-focused suite of solutions that leverage real-time analytics and clinical decision support to drive value-based care.

-While myAvatar™ is a robust platform, like most things in life (except [Heroes of Might and Magic III](https://www.gog.com/game/heroes_of_might_and_magic_3_complete_edition)), it isn't perfect.
+Like most things in life (except [Heroes of Might and Magic III](https://www.gog.com/game/heroes_of_might_and_magic_3_complete_edition)), myAvatar™ isn't perfect.
 The good news is that myAvatar™ functionality can be extended via [Netsmart's myAvatar™ Web Services](https://wikihelp.ntst.com/myAvatar%E2%84%A2/Avatar_Web_Services), and/or custom web services that are written by myAvatar™ users just like you!

-The Avatool Web Service is one such custom web service which includes various tools and utilities for myAvatar™ that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.
+The **Avatool Web Service** is one such custom web service that includes various tools and utilities for myAvatar™ that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.

 # FEATURES
 * Several built-in tools and utilities for use with myAvatar™
 * A solid foundation to build additional custom tools and utilities

 # REQUIREMENTS
-* A location to host the Avatool Web Service
+* A location to host the Avatool Web Service (with .NET 4.6 framework installed)
 * Access to your myAvatar™ environments from the Avatool Web Service via HTTPS

 # BEFORE YOU BEGIN